 Sanskrit Revolution illuminates the language of yoga for anyone who seeks to achieve the most from practices that involve āsanas (physical postures), mantras, cakras (energy centers), kirtans (chants), Patañjali’s Yoga Sūtra, and more.
 In inspiring workshops that are as playful as they are profound, you will pronounce Sanskrit letters and words through call & response repetition, embody sounds in Sanskrit-based āsana classes, study the history and foundational texts of yoga traditions, write the Devanāgarī script, and more.
 Exploring yoga’s sound system will demystify the pronunciations, spellings, and meanings of words that you hear, say, read, and sing, which will enhance your practice.
 No previous language study is expected.

-Sanskrit Revolution in the news – When a Dead Language Is Cutting-Edge.
+In the news – When a Dead Language Is Cutting-Edge.

-Join the Facebook conversation – Sanskrit Revolution ~ Illuminating the Language of Yoga.
+Facebook conversation – Sanskrit Revolution ~ Illuminating the Language of Yoga.

 People are talking about what yoga was, what it is, and what it should be.
 They are imagining traditions without commercialization challenges, teacher-student boundary issues, and other ethical dilemmas.
 As the integrity of modern yoga is being questioned, some teachers are thinking about implementing higher standards in yogic education to help yoga more fully enter the health and wellness industry.
 Studying Sanskrit is one way to deepen everyone’s knowledge.
 Whether you are a student, teacher-in-training, or lead instructor, learning the basics of the language is an indispensable, practical, meaningful, and fun way to enrich your practice.
 Serious yogis will confidently say and understand Sanskrit words.
 Instructors will professionalize their teaching.
 Everyone will help standardize the language, which will unite yoga communities and serve as a link to ancient traditions.